 - Learn more about existing protections in the Container-Optimized OS AppArmor documentation

-Your containers and Pods might need access to other resources in GCP.
+Your containers and Pods might need access to other resources in Google Cloud.
 There are three ways to do this.

 Workload Identity (recommended)

-The simplest and most secure way to authorize Pods to access GCP resources is with Workload Identity.
-Workload identity allows a Kubernetes service account to run as a GCP service account.
-Pods that run as the Kubernetes service account have the permissions of the GCP service account.
+The simplest and most secure way to authorize Pods to access Google Cloud resources is with Workload Identity.
+Workload identity allows a Kubernetes service account to run as a Google Cloud service account.
+Pods that run as the Kubernetes service account have the permissions of the Google Cloud service account.

 Workload Identity can be used with GKE Sandbox.